M64GitHub/flagZ/README.md

 ## Why flagZ?

 Command-line tools in Zig often require parameters, yet managing them can lead to complexity—ad-hoc fixes, library hunts, and repetitive code across projects. **flagZ** seeks to streamline this for Zig developers.
-With Zig’s comptime capabilities, its core strength is simple: field names directly define argument names—a transparent, efficient shortcut, not a rival to full-featured libraries.
+With Zig’s comptime capabilities, its core strength is simple: field names directly define argument names—a transparent, efficient shortcut, distinct from full-featured libraries.

 ## Examples